Initial pot of money that all players have contributed to before any side pots are created due to one or more players going all-in.

 Examples of Main Pot

-In the first scenario, Player A goes all-in with $10, and both Player B and Player C call with $50.
-This results in a main pot of $30, comprising $10 from each player.
-Additionally, there is a side pot of $80, which includes $40 contributed by both Player B and Player C beyond Player A’s all-in amount.
+Example: Player A goes all-in for $10 and both Player B and Player C call a total of $50.
+That would mean the main pot is $30, made up of $10 from each player, and the side pot is $80, made up of the $40 over and above Player A’s all-in that was contributed by both Player B and Player C.